Rats in Drains in Dublin: Signs, Causes and What to Do

 If you have dealt with a rat problem once, only for the scratching, smell or droppings to come back a few weeks later, the issue may not be inside the kitchen at all.
 It may be under the floor, behind a wall or inside the drainage system.

-Why rats use drains in Dublin
+Why rats use drains

 Brown rats are well suited to drains and sewer systems.
 They are strong swimmers, good diggers and practical little opportunists.
 Drains provide shelter, moisture, hidden travel routes and, unfortunately, access to food sources if waste is available.